Category Archives: Romantic Drama

 How scandalous!

 Nonetheless, Taylor stoically gives an acceptable performance as a conflicted actress in love with a man other than her husband.
-The setup plays out as tired as it sounds except for the juicy reality that Taylor and Burton were married and this provides the only interest.
+The setup plays out as tired as it sounds except for the juicy reality that Taylor and Burton were married providing the only interest.

 Taylor and Burton have terrific chemistry though she also does with Jourdan.
 Still, there is something uncompelling and unsatisfying about the story.

-Shockingly, they are all upstaged by Rutherford who steals the entire film which resulted in her surprising Best Supporting Actress victory.
+Shockingly, they are all upstaged by Rutherford who steals the entire film resulting in her surprising Best Supporting Actress victory.
 She may have won because of the Academy’s tendency to sometimes award an older actor with the prize for a lifetime body of work.

 Her riveting story is my favorite as she desperately seeks a way to save her historic home.

-The actress hits a homerun providing the much-needed comic relief and therefore the liveliest of the performances.
-Her peril is offset by her cleverness and her performance is filled with heart.
+The actress hits a homerun providing the much-needed comic relief and the liveliest of performances.
+Her peril offsets her cleverness and her performance is filled with heart.

-Many critics hastily insisted that Rutherford is the only reason to see The V.I.P.’s which I disagree with.
+Many critics hastily insisted that Rutherford was the only reason to see The V.I.P.’s.
 Personally, the combination of an airport, peril, and big stars was more than enough to have me hooked.

 The only addition that might have made the film better was an enormous fire or a hijacking crisis.